UCI-GDIM32-W25/in-class-activities-hayaya22333/README.md

 ### Activity 5
 [Recent commit link](https://github.com/hayaya22333/GDIM32-Final/commit/3756a30f428bf4b16881a6f54e340b2ca484ec72)
 I fixed the audio system and used locators.
 There's issues with using event to collect objects to fix later.
+## W9
+### Activity 1
+- Code dialogue to scale well, and can accept increasing number of branches without touching the script.
+- Connect dialogue to NPC state.
+- Change dialogue based on latest player action.
+### Activity 2
+Attendance: Han Yang, Leo Abe, Jing Chen
+### Activity 3
+Navigating the UI is difficult.
+Inventory UI is confusing because it is not clear which box is selected.
+The environment could use less plants so that the sun shines through.
+Instantiate the objects at an offset when dropping items.
+Use the same key for interacting and progressing dialogue for NPC.
+### Activity 4
+We're up to date with our project plan, and even a bit ahead in item and environment category.
+The UI and pause system still needs work, but in general we're more than 50% done.
+### Activity 5
+I updated the game UI and used terrain for ground.